arakakimath/forum-infra-clean-arch/README.md

 ### Presenters

-One of the challenges of providing data as a response to HTTP requests is dealing with overfetching and underfetching, which refer to sending more or less data than necessary, respectively.
+One of the challenges of providing data as a response to HTTP requests is balancing overfetching and underfetching—sending too much or too little data, respectively.
 When an HTTP request is made and the requester expects valid data, this data is not necessarily stored in a single table or entity, nor does it always include all the data stored in an entity, for example.

-To handle this, presenters were implemented in the infrastructure layer to determine which data is truly necessary for the requester.
-Presenters optimize the application's performance by ensuring that the requester receives only the required data with a minimal number of HTTP requests while reducing unnecessary data transfer.
+To optimize performance, presenters were implemented in the infrastructure layer.
+They ensure that requesters receive only the necessary data while minimizing HTTP requests and reducing unnecessary data transfer.

+### Database

+The database layer was designed to ensure scalability, reliability, and performance.
+PostgreSQL was chosen as the primary database due to its robustness, support for complex queries, and compatibility with relational data structures.
+Docker was used to containerize both the PostgreSQL database and Redis cache, ensuring consistency across development, testing, and production environments.

+#### PostgreSQL with Docker

+- Containerization: PostgreSQL was set up using Docker to simplify deployment and maintain consistency across environments.
+A docker-compose file was created to define the database service, including environment variables for configuration (e.g., username, password, database name).

+- Migrations: Database schema changes were managed using Prisma migration tools to ensure version control and seamless updates across environments.

+- Integration with NestJS: The application connected to the PostgreSQL database using Prisma, allowing seamless interaction between the application and the database.

+#### Redis for caching with Docker

+To optimize performance and reduce database load, Redis was implemented as a caching layer using Docker.
+Redis was chosen for its speed, simplicity, and support for advanced caching strategies.

+- Containerization: Redis was containerized using Docker, ensuring a consistent and isolated environment for caching.

+- Cache Repository: Redis was used to store frequently accessed data, such as user sessions or API responses, reducing the need for repeated database queries.

+- Cache Invalidation: A cache invalidation strategy was implemented to ensure data consistency, removing outdated or irrelevant data from the cache when necessary.

+#### Cloudflare R2 for attachment storage

+For storing attachments, Cloudflare R2 was integrated into the application.
+R2 was chosen for its cost-effectiveness, scalability, and compatibility with modern cloud storage needs.

+- File Storage: Cloudflare R2 was used to store and retrieve attachments, providing a reliable and scalable solution for handling large files.

+- Integration: The application communicated with R2 via its API, enabling seamless upload, download, and management of attachments.

+- Security: Access controls and encryption were implemented to ensure the security and privacy of stored files.

+### Tests

+Vitest was used for handling with unit tests for use cases and e2e tests for controllers.

 ---